yearn/yearn-devdocs/versioned_docs/version-0.4.1/smart-contracts/vault.md

 ```

-@notice Reports the amount of assets the calling Strategy has free (usually in terms of ROI).
+Reports the amount of assets the calling Strategy has free (usually in terms of ROI).
 The performance fee is determined here, off of the strategy&#39;s profits (if any), and sent to governance.
 The strategist&#39;s fee is also determined here (off of profits), to be handled according to the strategist on the next harvest.
 This may only be called by a Strategy managed by this Vault.

 *For approved strategies, this is the most efficient behavior.
 The Strategy reports back what it has free, then Vault &#34;decides&#34; whether to take some back or give it more.
 Note that the most it can take is `gain + _debtPayment`, and the most it can give is all of the remaining reserves.
 Anything outside of those bounds is abnormal behavior.
 All approved strategies must have increased diligence around calling this function, as abnormal behavior could become catastrophic.*